UMN-Kernel-Object/ukoos/doc/getting-started/macos.md

 You are now in the ukoOS Dev Container.
 To verify this, run the below command and verify the line `NAME="Alpine Linux"` is present.
 `cat /etc/os-release`

+When you have a change ready to be commited, you must sign off your commits.
+Your commits should look something like this:
+`git commit -s -m 'commit message'`